haircutfish/ip_stingray/README.md

 ## Troubleshooting

 ### "Command Not Found" Error after Installation
-If you successfully ran `pip install -e .` but receive a "command not found" (or "not recognized") error when trying to run `ip_stingray`, it means your Python scripts directory is not in your system's Environment `PATH`.
+If you successfully ran `pip install .` but receive a "command not found" (or "not recognized") error when trying to run `ip_stingray`, it means your Python scripts directory is not in your system's Environment `PATH`.

 **Windows Resolution:**
 1. Press the Windows key, search for **Environment Variables**, and select "Edit the system environment variables".